-The stakeholder task force would like to highlight the consensus thinking developing in the national arena, where longtime marijuana and hemp advocates are carefully examining the following approaches.
+The stakeholder task force would like to highlight the consensus thought that is developing in the national arena, where longtime marijuana and hemp advocates are carefully examining the following approaches:

-- 1. Emphasize the need for federal decriminalization of adult-use marijuana.
+- Emphasize the need for federal decriminalization of adult-use marijuana.
 This will free many incarcerated people who would not have been convicted under current laws.
 Decriminalization includes expungement of related court records of arrests and convictions. - 2.
 At the federal level, remove marijuana from the controlled substances list to facilitate interstate trade.
 This will allow individual companies to consolidate operations in the state(s) whose regulations best suited their needs, and from there distribute across state lines legally and efficiently. - 3.
 Establish a deadline for compliance with FDA rules for production of food and dietary supplement ingredients and products, including labeling and marketing.
 This will forestall risk-based enforcement actions against Colorado companies, and prevent product seizure due to misbranding and safety concerns. - 4.
-At the state level, regulate all products containing intoxicating amounts of cannabis derivatives under marijuana laws.
+At the state level, regulate all intoxicating cannabis derivatives under marijuana laws.
 This will capture potentially dangerous compounds in a licensed, regulated, taxed economy to improve public safety and economic viability. - 5.
 Unstudied potentially intoxicating cannabinoids should be limited to de minimis amounts in finished products until their characteristics and safety are understood. - 6.
 Immediate funding should be allocated to undertake baseline safety studies of D8 and D10 to determine if they can be marketed like D9 THC and in what amounts and combinations. - 7.
 Immediate funding should be allocated to undertake baseline studies of chemically synthesized cannabinoids, with special attention to unknown, unexpected, and potentially dangerous entourage chemicals resulting from these materials, methods, and processes. - 8.
 Require lot-level lab analysis of all potentially intoxicating cannabinoids sold through dispensaries to ensure purity and safety. - 9.
-Prevent the introduction of products containing intoxicating amounts of cannabinoids, including compounds like D8 and D10, into any retail channel except licensed marijuana dispensaries. - 10.
-Recognize that unregulated production presents a threat to both marijuana and hemp markets, since uncontrolled safety, potency, identity and adulteration may cause significant adverse effects that may taint the reputation of compliant businesses and products.
+Prevent the introduction of intoxicating cannabinoids, including compounds like D8 and D10, into any retail channel except licensed marijuana dispensaries. - 10.
+Recognize that unregulated production presents a threat to both marijuana and hemp markets, since uncontrolled safety, potency, identity and adulteration may cause significant adverse effects that may taint the reputation of compliant businesses and products. - 11.
+Recognize that the underground economy for these compounds now comprises over half of sales, so it is imperative that a legal path to market exists for properly produced, formulated, and marketed products. - 12.
+Increase surveillance testing of suspect products sold in other retail stores and online.